Traffic Violations (including CDL)

 How serious are traffic violations in Ohio?

-What types of serious traffic offenses exist in Ohio?
+What types of serious violations exist in Ohio?

-While most traffic-related offenses are simple moving violations categorized as minor misdemeanors, such violations can lead to or be accompanied by more serious charges and penalties–such as jail time and license suspensions.
-Below is a list of the most common, such offenses I’ve seen in my career.
+While most offenses are simple moving violations categorized as minor misdemeanors, such violations can lead to or be accompanied by more serious charges and penalties–such as jail time and license suspensions.
+Below is a list of the most common such offenses I’ve seen in my career.

 Repeated moving violations

-Judges typically don’t like “traffic scofflaws”–drivers who “scoff” at the law by repeatedly speeding, for example.
-Ohio allows repeated violations to be classified as more serious misdemeanors.
+Judges typically don’t like scofflaws–drivers who “scoff” at the law by repeatedly speeding, for example.
+Repeated violations can be classified as more serious misdemeanors.
 Depending on the type of offense, simple repeated violations can range from M4s to M1s.

-• Note: CDL holders are typically subject to more severe penalties for any traff-crelated offenses.
+- Note: CDL holders are typically subject to more severe penalties.
 If you hold a CDL, call me, as the law is much too complex and comprehensive to get into here.

 Driving under suspension